xapix-io/paos/README.md

 # Quick start guide

-Require `paos.wsdl` namespace:
+Require the `paos.wsdl` namespace:

     (require '[paos.wsdl :as wsdl])

-And process your WSDL using function `wsdl/parse`
+And process your WSDL using the function `wsdl/parse`

     ;; You can use external urls
     (def soap-service (wsdl/parse "http://example.com/some/wsdl/file?wsdl"))